devzilenas/codingbatsolutions/README.md

 codingbatsolutions
 ==================

-Codingbat solutions by Marius Žilėnas
+Codingbat solutions by Marius Žilėnas.

+* To make all examples run make.bat.